Albert Abrams: Debunking

-An AMA member claimed to have sent a blood sample to an Abrams practitioner, and got back a diagnosis that the patient had malaria, diabetes, cancer and syphilis.
-The AMA member then claimed the blood sample was in fact from a Plymouth Rock rooster.
-The AMA member failed to document or provide witnesses for this claim.
+An AMA member sent a blood sample to an Abrams practitioner, and got back a diagnosis that the patient had malaria, diabetes, cancer and syphilis.
+The blood sample was in fact from a Plymouth Rock rooster.

 Similar samples were sent to other Abrams practitioners, and a few found themselves facing fraud charges in court.
 In a case in Jonesboro, Arkansas, Abrams was called to be a witness, but he died of pneumonia at age 60 shortly before the trial began in January 1924.
 After his death, investigators with the Food and Drug Administration opened some of the doctor's boxes.
 One produced a magnetic field, similar to a doorbell; another was a low-powered radio wave transmitter.

 Psychologist Donovan Rawcliffe claimed that Abrams' devices had no scientific validity but his successors had "founded a good many special clinics in the United States and their number has by no means diminished in the ensuing years."